AssistoLab/DropDown/README.md

 ## Credits

-DropDown was inspired by the Material Design version of the [Spinner](http://developer.android.com/guide/topics/ui/controls/spinner.html).
+DropDown was inspired by the Material Design version of the [Simple Menu](http://www.google.com/design/spec/components/menus.html#menus-simple-menus).

 DropDown was done to integrate in a project I work on:<br/>
 [![Assisto](https://assis.to/images/logouser_dark.png)](https://assis.to)